-A global leader in water treatment with approximately 4,000 employees operating in 30 countries worldwide was facing a critical issue at their most important production site in Europe.
+A global leader in water technology with approximately 4,000 employees operating in 30 countries worldwide was facing a critical issue at their most important production site in Europe.
 This site was part of an international cluster of plants going through a transformation.
 However, unlike in Asia and Latin America which embraced a "can-do" attitude resulting in increased productivity, the German site was lagging in adopting a more proactive mindset despite its great potential and committed workforce.
 Given the plant's history as a family-owned operation, which has left a distinct cultural imprint, the site needed a transformational Plant and General Manager who would drive progress while avoiding excessive disruption, someone who is risk tolerant and can see that long-term gains will outweigh any short-term difficulties.

 Before engaging Pacific International, two previously appointed managers were unsuccessful at achieving their goals.
 One individual was ineffective, while the other was too radical in their approach to change.
 Therefore, the company sought a leader who could strike a balance between the two and inspire much-needed change among the employees.
 The cultural fit played an important aspect in this appointment.